ashlinrichardson/cloude_decom/README.md

 ## How to run
 Tested on **Ubuntu 20 LTS** OS.
 Windows, MacOS, other Linux to be supported imminently
-### Building the programs and running the interactive version:
+### Building and running the interactive version on the provided test data:
 ```
 git clone git@github.com:ashlinrichardson/cloude_decom.git
 cd cloude_decom